Blending Photos With Layer Masks And Gradients In Photoshop

 Finally, I'll bring in a bit more of the area in the lower left of Layer 2 by drawing a fourth Foreground to Transparent gradient, this time in that lower left corner:

 Let's take one last look at the layer mask where we see all four gradients added:

 And here, switching back to the image view, is my final composition:

 And there we have it!
 That's how to easily blend two or more photos together into a single composite image using layers, layer masks, the Gradient Tool, and the Foreground to Background and Foreground to Transparent gradients in Photoshop!
-Check out our Photoshop Basics section for more Photoshop tutorials!
+For related tutorials, learn how to blend textures with photos or how to blend photos like a Hollywood movie poster!
+Visit our Photoshop Basics section to learn more about Photoshop!